dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 ---
-title: Americans are Actually Scared of Americans, Not Guns
+title: Americans are Scared of Americans, Not Guns
 date: 2018-03-27 20:55:27 +0000
 subtitle: They've been programmed to be scared of each other, they don't know who to trust, and some of them are willing to kill over that.